dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 of its superclasses, while still propagating those requirements to its subclass.
-Treating the anonymous class as having these modifiers allows the algorithms used to check that restrictions are satisfied, and for the “reopen” lint described below, to treat the anonymouse mixin application class as any other class, without needing special cases.
+Treating the anonymous class as having these modifiers allows the algorithms used to check that restrictions are satisfied, and for the “reopen” lint described below, to treat the anonymous mixin application class as any other class, without needing special cases, and without adding any new restrictions..

 ### `@reopen` lint